07947613070

 a guest signs the wedding schedule as the groom gesticulates with bride at Old Marylebone Town Hall

 The colourful Knightsbridge Room shows the registration table and fireplace.
-The groom seems to be in mid-flow in this shot.
+In this shot, the groom seems to be in mid-flow.

 This exceptionally light and airy room seats up to 30 guests comfortably.
 I love the blue/grey velvet seating and large windows at the back.